Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. Explaining the weird flow

 When you have taken a good look at the MSPaint flow (or not..) you will have learned by now what happens when EPM is installed.
-If not please let me explain a little bit about the process and why the EPM uses a virtual account.
+If not please let me explain briefly about the process and why the EPM uses a virtual account.

-The moment EPM gets installed, a new virtual admin account will be created.
-Besides this virtual account, also a virtual domain group will be fixed!
+When EPM is installed, a new virtual admin account will be created.
+In addition to this virtual account, a virtual domain group will also be fixed!

 A Domain group on a 100% pure AADJ device…let’s say it out loud again….
 A Domain Group on an AADJ device 🙂

-With the advapi32.dll loaded, the LogonuserExExW function is going to obtain a user access token by specifying the desired virtual account name and domain name but as it looks it can only handle a string and apparently NOT a SID we need to transform some SIDs to a funny domain and username
+With the advapi32.dll loaded, the LogonuserExExW function is going to obtain a user access token by specifying the desired virtual account name and domain name, but as it looks, it can only handle a string and NOT a SID.
+We need to transform some SIDs to a funny domain and username.

-So with the help of the LsaManageSidNameMapping, the SID will be translated into a virtual domain name and username.
-This LsaManageSidNameMapping function will allow us to manage the mapping between the SID and the account name.
+So, the LsaManageSidNameMapping function will translate the SID into a virtual domain name and username and allow us to manage the mapping between the SID and the account name.

 Just for fun, I tried to do the same!
 By using the LSAManageSidNameMapping function and the setsidmappingtool.
 With that wonderful tool, I could practically do the same.

-So now with these SIDs mapped to a domain and username, the logonuserexex is almost ready to start the actual logon process.
-But before we could logon in and start the creation of the virtual account/profile we need to specify some logon permissions/rights.
+So now, with these SIDs mapped to a domain and username, the logonuserexex is almost ready to start the actual login process.
+But before we can log in and start creating the virtual account/profile, we need to specify some logon permissions/rights.

 When looking at the DLL, it looks like the account will get the logon32_logon_interactive (SeInteractiveLogonRight) permissions.